Engineering Principles

 How I think about product and engineering decisions.

-Not values I claim to have.
-Positions I've ended up at after building things at different stages.
-Some I got right the first time.
-Most I didn't.
+Not just values I claim to have.
+These are insights I've come to after building projects at very different stages.
+Some I got right the first time, but most came with experience.

 How I think